 - sliced carrots (optional for sweetness)

-- Slice green cabbage into ribbons and place into bucket.
+- Slice green cabbage into ribbons and place into a bucket.

-- Cut Nappa Cabbage into large bite size squares and add to bucket.
+- Cut Nappa Cabbage into large bite-size squares and add to the bucket.

 - Add sea salt and mix in with hands.
 Rub that salt into the cabbage.
 Get in there.
 Spend a good 10 minutes doing this.

-- Add the Korean spices and chili powder to bucket.
+- Add the Korean spices and chili powder to the bucket.

-- If using garlic, chop it up and throw in bucket.
+- If using garlic, chop it up and throw it in a bucket.